algorand-coding-challenges/python-challenge-1/projects/challenge/README.md

-# 🎮 Algorand Coding Challenge: Fix The Bug 🐞!
-Volume 2: Algorand Python Challenges
+# 🎮 Algorand Coding Challenge - Volume 2: 🐍 Python Challenges

 ## 🚩 Challenge 1: My Vault Contract is failing to build! 🏗️
 > When compiling my Python smart contract, it fails to build.
 There seems to be 2 issues... 🤔